Woopsie-Creations/.github/profile/README.md

 ## 📁 Repositories

-Explore our public repositories to see what's brewing — from nostalgic remakes to cutting-edge simulations.
+Explore our public repositories to see what's brewing — from nostalgic remakes to cutting-edge simulators.

 > We believe in **learning by doing** and **sharing what we build**.
 Some projects are prototypes, but all made with care.

 ## 🏮 What Are We Currently Doing?

-You know more about our current projects, you can take a look at [our Trello](https://trello.com/w/woopsiecreations), each table is dedicated to a project.
+To know more about our current projects, you can take a look at [our Trello](https://trello.com/w/woopsiecreations), each table is dedicated to a project.

 ## 🤝 Follow Us